kdoore/1335GitBook/function-populategradientgrid.md

-#Function: PopulateGradientGrid( )
+#Function: Populate2DArray( )

 The code in the previous sections needs should be refactored so it's using functions, this will allow us to separate the code-logic:

 - creating the shape-color units using design logic
-  - Notice, there are no `xPos, yPos` variables used in `PopulateGradientGrid`, instead, this function only populates our 2D data-structure.
+  - Notice, there are no `xPos, yPos` variables used in `Populate2DArray`, instead, this function only populates our 2D data-structure.

 - displaying the shape-color units in a grid layout